-The first missionaries to arrive in the islands were from New England.
-Sailing in the Thaddeus, 14 missionaries (seven couples) and four Hawaiian boys left Boston.
-They arrived in Hawai’i after 164 days.
+The first team of missionaries to arrive in the islands sailed from Boston in a small brig called the Thaddeus.
+14 New Englanders (seven couples) and four Hawaiians arrived in Hawai’i after 164 days.
 While at sea, King Kamehameha the Great died, his son Liholiho became ruler, and the ancient kapu system was abolished, with no belief system to take its place.

-This historic marker was designed for the local churches to commemorate the 195th anniversary of the fulfillment of Hawaiian high priest Hewahewa’s prophecy: that the new God would come and set foot on a rock at Kailua bay.
+This historic marker was designed for the local churches to commemorate the 195th anniversary of the fulfillment of the prophecy by Kahuna Nui Hewahewa: that a new God would come and set foot on a rock at Kailua bay.

-Hewahewa himself burned his own temple in faith of what was coming.
-The first man ashore brought his Bible, protected in a black wooden box as he stepped on the very same rock at Kailua pier, changing Hawaii forever.
+High Priest Hewahewa himself burned his own temple in faith of what was coming.
+The missionaries, came ashore with the Bible, first translated by Henry Opukahaia, as they stepped on the very same rock at Kailua pier, changing Hawaii forever.
 With the prophecy complete, many of the Ali’i royalty of Hawaii became Christians and avid readers of scripture.